Thomvis/BrightFutures/README.md

 How to leverage the power of Swift to write great asynchronous code?
 BrightFutures is our answer.

-BrightFutures implements proven functional concepts (i.e. [futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises)) that provide a powerful alternative to completion blocks and `NSErrorPointer`s.
+BrightFutures implements proven functional concepts (i.e. [futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises)) to provide a powerful alternative to completion blocks and `NSErrorPointer`s.

 The goal of BrightFutures is to be *the* idiomatic Swift implementation of futures and promises.
 Our Big Hairy Audacious Goal (BHAG) is to be copy-pasted into the Swift standard library.